Karolina Gočeva: Private life and activism

 Despite widespread media speculations about the singer's love life, she has successfully managed to hide it from the press.
 In September, 2017, Gočeva married Mihail Korubin, a Macedonian artist, after approximately 2 years of dating.
 During an interview, Gočeva briefly revealed that the two had met during the photo-shooting for the promotional material of the singer's ninth studio album Izvor.
-The singer's fashion style is created by the stylist Caci Pakovska.
+The singer's fashion style is created by the stylist Caci Pakovska with whom she has collaborated for more than 20 years as of 2024.
 During an interview, she revealed that she prefers her style to be loose and casual, especially when performing on stage.
+Gočeva is also physically active by jogging and performing exercises.
+One of her hobbies includes traveling and during an interview she revealed that she has the custom of traveling to a new place every year as a form of enrichment of her life and spirit.

 Gočeva has been part of several activist movements, predominantly in Croatia.
 In 2006, she released the song "Bela pesna" with Aki Rahimovski against drug use.
 In 2010, she collaborated with Maya Sar, Aleksandra Radović and Nina Badrić on the song "Moj je život moja pjesma" which was part of a campaign against uterine cancer.
+In 2016 and 2017, she participated in the campaign titled "16 days activism against gender-based violence".